Streaming Model Cascades for Semantic SQL: Introduction

 \section{Introduction}

-Modern data warehouses increasingly integrate large language models (LLMs) directly into SQL through semantic operators such as \texttt{AI\_FILTER}, \texttt{AI\_CLASSIFY}, and \texttt{AI\_JOIN}~\cite{patel2025semantic, liskowski2025aisql}.
+Modern data warehouses increasingly integrate large language models (LLMs) directly into SQL through \emph{semantic operators} for filtering, classification, joins, and other relational operations driven by LLM-based reasoning~\cite{patel2025semantic, liskowski2025aisql, liu2025palimpzest}.
 These operators enable users to write declarative queries that blend relational operations with semantic reasoning: filtering customer reviews by sentiment, classifying documents into categories, or joining tables based on semantic similarity.
-However, each semantic operator invokes an LLM on every qualifying row: a single \texttt{AI\_FILTER} applied to a million-row table may trigger hundreds of thousands of LLM calls, incurring costs that are orders of magnitude higher than traditional SQL operations and latencies measured in hours rather than seconds~\cite{liskowski2025aisql}.
+However, each semantic operator invokes an LLM on every qualifying row: a single semantic filter applied to a million-row table may trigger hundreds of thousands of LLM calls, incurring costs that are orders of magnitude higher than traditional SQL operations and latencies measured in hours rather than seconds.

 \emph{Model cascades} address this challenge by routing most rows through a fast, inexpensive \emph{proxy model} (e.g., a small LLM or embedding-based classifier) while escalating only uncertain cases to a powerful but expensive \emph{oracle model} (e.g., a large LLM).
-The proxy model produces a confidence score for each row, and learned thresholds partition rows into regions that can be accepted, rejected, or delegated to the oracle.
+The proxy model produces a score for each row, and learned thresholds partition rows into regions that can be accepted, rejected, or delegated to the oracle.
 Cascades have demonstrated substantial cost reductions across LLM workloads (up to 98\% in API-based settings~\cite{chen2023frugalgpt} and up to 90\% in streaming inference~\cite{nie2024online}) and are recognized as a key optimization in semantic query processing systems~\cite{patel2025semantic, liu2025palimpzest}.